 Second, how freakin’ simple!
 When I get hatemail (and I do), I go, “Great!
 Non-buyer.”
-(And a very specific KIND of non-buyer, non-fan, in a special-third-of-their-own type person, too.)
+(And a very specific KIND of non-buyer, non-fan, too.)
 That’s as much energy as I put into it.
 I now have a strong muscle for not attaching ANY emotion to this sort of thing.

-Where things tend remain sticky for us is in dealing with someone who’s not a raging whackadoodle but instead someone we really feel we could “convert” if they just understood us more.
-This ranges from the casting directors who didn’t see us do our best work and gave us stoppers to the besties who ghosted us.
+Where things tend remain sticky for us is in dealing with someone who’s not flailing around with temper-tantrum rage but instead someone we really feel we could “convert” if they just understood us more.
+This ranges from the casting directors who didn’t see us do our best work and gave us stoppers to the besties who ghosted us to even folks we’re related to.
 We spend a LOT of energy here.

 Not your third!

-Population of Thirds has changed my life and I have shared this at public speaking gigs all over the world for years now, and I always, always, always get big thank-yous for it.
-The amount of energy it frees up, the amount of space it creates, the focus on where we’re HEADED is just epic.
+Population of Thirds has changed my life and as I’ve shared this all over the world, I always, always, always get big thank-yous for it.
+The amount of energy it frees up, the amount of space it creates, the focus on where we’re HEADED… is just epic.